 Wicca, a neo-pagan religion

-This section was written in 1998 when a great deal of anti-Wiccan hate
+This section was originally written in 1998 when a great deal of anti-Wiccan

-literature appeared on the Internet.
-Since then, conservative Protestant
+literature appeared on the Internet and often updated.
+Since then,

-They still condemn Wicca but are far more accurate in their depiction of
+They still condemn Wicca on religious grounds, but are far more accurate in

 at the time, and not a few physical attacks on